 - Your landlord must send you a formal rent demand for payment of any rent due.
 Landlords must give you at least 14 days to pay the alleged debt before they can proceed to take you to court.

 - If you have not paid the back rent by the date on the rent demand, the landlord may start a nonpayment case against you in Housing Court.
-Because of the pandemic, landlords cannot currently proceed to this step.
-We do not yet know when the courts will reopen, what that will look like, or how much advance warning we will get before they do.

 If you do not have the money to pay back your rent, there are One Shot Deals, rental subsidies, and charitable organizations that can help.
 Click here to learn more.